Women in STEM – Smashing stereotypes and upping participation in schools

 Walking down the corridor at the end of the following day, a rather frazzled looking NQT came rushing towards me.
 “There’s a big group of girls outside your classroom, and they won’t move along,” she told me.

-“They said they are waiting for you!”
-I started to smile – and to my absolute amazement, when I arrived at the door there were 30 girls waiting to get in.
-And that was only year 9; by the time we started sixty girls were crammed into the classroom, sharing the cakes one between two!
+“They said they are waiting for you!”.
+I started to smile.
+To my absolute amazement, when I arrived at the door there were 30 girls waiting to get in.
+And that was only Year 9.

 ‘Weird, in a good way’

 During the weeks that followed, the girls kept coming back (even without cake).
-They told us how it felt at last to have a club they could feel ‘comfortable’ in, with the opportunity to ‘make mistakes and it be ok’, and to ‘bring art and science together, which is weird, but in a good way’.
+They told us how it felt at last to have a club they could feel ‘comfortable’ in, with the opportunity to ‘make mistakes and it be OK’, and to ‘bring art and science together, which is weird, but in a good way’.

 That term the girls designed and built prototypes of devices to help others.
 One group came up with a simple distiller which could be used in the developing world, to help clean the water from stagnant pools.

+It was in that classroom the idea of STEMgirls Club was born.
 STEMgirls Club is aimed at 14 to 16-year-olds and consists of ten sessions per term delivered by a teacher at the school and resourced by STEMgirls Club.
 Staff are equipped with materials that engage the girls in the vanities of engineering and link to engineering careers.

 Activities range from designing prosthetic limbs for landmine victims in Uganda, to designing devices and coding them to alert people with disabilities when, for example, their bath has run enough.